Michael112233/Michael112233.github.io/_pages/about.md

 I am currently a senior university student (2021.09-2025.06) in Sun Yat-sen University in China, majoring in Software Engineering.

-My interest is the distributed system and the machine learning.
-I am pursuing for Ph.d in order to learn more and make a difference in this field.
+My interest is distributed system and machine learning.
+I am pursuing for Ph.d in order to learn more and make a difference in these fields.

 You can turn to [CV](https://michael112233.github.io/cv/) for more details.